 WordPress.org offers more than 50,000 plugins to integrate into your website.
 This opens up lots of room for customisation.
 If you’re trying to create a very specific design for example, the themes and plugins that WordPress.org offers will make this much easier than if you use WordPress.com.

 The important thing to note is that WordPress.org as an integration is free.
 However, in most cases, the hosting is not.
 So, while you can install it on your chosen domain at no additional cost, you might have to part with some cash before that.
-But are there some free WordPress hosting services you can use?

 Free WordPress Hosting – 3 Options